soto-project/soto-core/SotoCore.docc/SotoCore/Articles/ServiceObjects.md

 ## AWSService

 All service objects conform to the `AWSService` protocol.
-This protocol brings along a couple of extra bits of functionality
+This protocol brings along a couple of extra bits of functionality.

 ### Presigned URLs